 These are all intolerable situations.
 And you don’t have to put up with any of them.
 These real life, case-study examples are almost always repairable conditions for good quality equipment.

 When searching for repairs for your damaged test equipment, always check your warranty first.
 If the unit is still under warranty you will want to contact the manufacturer as soon as possible.
-If it’s out of warranty, then you will need to find a good, third-party repair shop with experience repairing test equipment.
+If it’s out of warranty, then you will need to find a good, independent repair shop with experience repairing test equipment.

 At a minimum your selected test equipment repair shop should:

 - Have experience with your particular equipment or very similar